- Your Windows license will expire soon is a pretty straightforward message that prompts you to renew your license.

 - Click on Activation from the menu on the left.
 Then, in the right pane click on the Change product key.

 - Enter the product key that you got in Step 3.
 Now click the Next button.

-After doing that your Windows should become activated and the error message will be resolved.
+After doing that, your Windows should become activated, and the error message will be resolved.

-Do share your experience with us and if you have problems we will try to resolve the same as soon as possible.
+Do share your experience with us in the comments section, and if you have problems, we will try to help you as soon as possible.